What Is an AI Perfume Advisor? A 2026 Field Guide

 - IFRA-aware formulation.
 If the app lets you create a perfume, not just discover one, it must check your formula against IFRA Amendment 51 (the international fragrance regulator's 2023 standard) before declaring it shippable.
 We unpack this in our IFRA explainer.

 - Photo style analysis.
 Image-based onboarding is faster and more honest than a quiz, because users describe themselves badly but photograph themselves accurately.
-A separate post on photo-to-perfume mapping covers the mechanics.
+A separate post on photo style analysis covers what to expect from it.

 - Match-score transparency.
 A 78% number alone is noise.
 The same number alongside "Pink pepper opening, cedar and oud at the heart, galbanum closing it out, 88% compatibility with your dry-and-leathery profile" is signal.
 We dig deeper in What a Perfume Match Score Actually Measures.